 Our Inspector's Highlights

-• While most country-house hotels have two or three restaurants, Le Manoir has just one—but you won’t hear anyone complaining.
-The cherished place has been winning over critics and customers’ palates since the mid 80s.
+• While most country-house hotels have two or three restaurants, Le Manoir has just one — but it's the only one you will need.
+The cherished place has been winning over critics and diners’ palates since the mid-'80s.

 • Stroll through the huge vegetable and herb gardens, the 800-tree orchard and the valley of mushrooms to catch a glimpse of the produce that ends up on your table.

-• Thoughtful touches such as in-room spa treatments and a selection of amenities for children (in-room toy boxes, Nintendo Wiis and kiddie bathrobes) ensure that a stay at Le Manoir is as relaxing as it is delicious.
+• Thoughtful touches such as in-room spa treatments and a selection of amenities for children ensure that a stay at Le Manoir is as relaxing as it is delicious.

 Things to Know